 SM has been poorly understood over the years.
 It is only relatively recently the medical view that children were refusing to speak has changed, and effective treatment approaches have been developed.

 There is a growing body of expertise among health professionals, educational psychologists and teaching staff, but parents need to be prepared for the fact that professionals in their area may not have up-to-date knowledge or experience of working with SM.

-If this is the case, parents should seek out teachers and health professionals who are willing to listen, learn and develop their specialist knowledge in order to provide appropriate support.
+If this is the case, parents should seek out teachers and health professionals who are willing to listen, learn and develop their specialist knowledge to provide appropriate support.